Fully Guided Neural Schr\"odinger bridge for Brain MR image synthesis: Results

-All experiments used T1w as the source modality, which serves as an optimal source sequence for synthesis due to its rapid acquisition time, clinical efficacy, and superior anatomical delineation~\cite{Bhalerao2024.04.12.24305603}.
-The numbers in parentheses indicate the number of subjects used for training.
-For MT-Net, the format shows (pre-training subjects/fine-tuning subjects).
+All experiments used T1w as the source modality, which serves as an optimal source modality for synthesis due to its rapid acquisition time, clinical efficacy, and superior anatomical delineation~\cite{10.1162/IMAG.a.4}.

-Our FGSB framework demonstrates exceptional data efficiency, achieving competitive or superior performance with dramatically fewer training subjects compared to existing methods(\ref{T2wIXI}, \ref{tab:flair_combined}, \ref{tab:brats_combined}, \ref{tab:valdo_combined}).
-Remarkably, FGSB trained on only 2-3 subjects consistently outperforms baseline methods trained on 10-25 subjects, while matching or exceeding state-of-the-art performance when using comparable training data.
-Our framework excels in preserving clinically essential structures, particularly lesions and white matter hyperintensities (WMHs), which are often lost or distorted by competing methods.